EOSgithub/linked-blog-starter-md/Summoning the New Gods.md

 At the beginning of the First War the civilized peoples won many victories.
-Led by the Dragonlords, they rode roughshod over the armies of the Titans.
+Led by [[The Dragonlords]], they rode roughshod over the armies of the Titans.
 The children of [[Thylea]] could not stand against the great dragons and were routed time and time again.

 The armies of gygans and centaurs prayed to [[Sydon]] and [[Lutheria]] for aid, crying out to the Twins to save them from extinction.
 They begged the Titans to destroy the dragons, so that they could meet the civilized races in equal strength on the battlefield.